hhlest/Exceptions/README.md

 Methods:
 Standard (getters and setters, toString(), etc.)

-Create a class Student as a subclass of Human.
+A class Student as a subclass of Human.
 Fields:
 int id (study number),
 String groupName (name of the group where he studies).